RenwenCui/ece532/index.md

 $$\mathop{min}\limits_{\alpha}(1-y^{i}\sum_{j=1}^{N}\alpha_{j}K(x^{i}x^{j}))_{+}+\lambda\sum_{i=1}^{N}\sum_{j=1}^{N}\alpha_{i}\alpha_{j}K(x^{i}x^{j})$$

 The first term is the hinge loss function and the second term is the misclassification penalty.
 The penalty receives increasing emphasis as $\lambda$ increases.
 Gamma is the Kernel coefficient.
 We used cross-validation to find the best parameters.
-There is a classifier named $sklearn.svm.SVC$ that implements learning based on support vectors.
+There is a classifier named *sklearn.svm.SVC* that implements learning based on support vectors.

 <div align=center>
 <img